pippinbarr/cart263-2020/slides/activity-slamina/activity-slamina.md

 ## 2. Create an array with a list of animals

-1. Declare an array variable at the top of your script called `animals`
+1. Declare an empty array called `animals` at the top of your script
-1. Go to https://github.com/dariusk/corpora/blob/master/data/animals/common.json and copy the array of animal names (e.g. the stuff in the square brackets)
+1. Go to https://github.com/dariusk/corpora/blob/master/data/animals/common.json and copy the list of animal names (e.g. the stuff inside the square brackets)
-1. Paste the array of animals into your script so that it is stored in the `animals` variable
+1. Paste the list of animals into your `animals` array

 ???